Prenatal & Postpartum Physio

 Pubic Symphysis Dysfunction:

 Is the front of your pelvis sore and tender to touch?
 Do you have pain with walking up and down stairs or raising your legs out in front or to the side?
-These are common symptoms of public symphesis pain.
+These are common symptoms of pubic symphysis pain.

-Pubic symphesis pain is a common symptom of pregnancy and typically results from excessive movement of pubic symphesis (fibrocartilage disc) at the front of the pelvis either in an up or down or side to manner.
+Pubic symphysis pain is a common symptom of pregnancy and typically results from excessive movement of the pubic symphysis (fibrocartilage disc) at the front of the pelvis either in an up or down or side to manner.

 Similar to our treatment for pelvic girdle pain, our therapists will perform an assessment of your low back and hips as well as your pelvic floor functioning (if indicated) and will provide education on activity modifications and exercises to help decrease your pain and increase your mobility.